grass_header

 • Take advantage of specialized, ongoing training through the VCE in environmental horticulture

-The combined initial 100 hours must be completed in one year, and upon completion, you will earn the title of VCE-Master Gardener.
-VCE-Master Gardeners who wish to remain active after the initial year are required to contribute at least 20 hours of volunteer service each year, and to participate in at least 8 hours of re-certification training annually.
+The combined initial 110 hours must be completed in one year, and upon completion, you will earn the title of VCE-Master Gardener.
+VCE-Master Gardeners who wish to remain active after the initial year are required to contribute at least 20 hours of volunteer service each year in approved activities, and to participate in at least 8 hours of re-certification training annually.

 Learning the Basics